jtigik/jtigik/README.md

 ## Hi there 👋

-I'm Jeferson Tigik, back - end developer and Tech Teacher at SENAC-RS.
-Welcome to my GitHub repository!
+I'm Jeferson Tigik, back - end developer and Tech Teacher at SENAC-RS.\n Welcome to my GitHub repository! \n
 Feel free to explore, contribute, and share your thoughts.
 Happy coding!

 ## 🚀 Expertise